datasciencedynamics/eda_toolkit_docs/source/eda_plots.rst

    <div style="height: 50px;"></div>

-Conditional Distributions
+Grouped Distributions
 ===========================

 .. raw:: html

-    <a id="conditional_histograms"></a>
+    <a id="grouped_distributions"></a>

-**Plot conditional distributions of numeric features given a binary variable.**
+**Plot grouped distributions of numeric features given a binary variable.**

-The ``conditional_histograms`` function visualizes how selected numeric features are distributed conditional on a binary grouping variable (for example, an outcome label or class membership).
+The ``grouped_distributions`` function visualizes how selected numeric features are distributed grouped by a binary grouping variable (for example, an outcome label or class membership).
 For each feature, the distributions of the two groups are overlaid on the same axis, either as histograms or as filled kernel density curves.